 Cyanobacteria Assessment Network (CyAN)

-CyAN is a multi-agency project among EPA, the National Aeronautics and Space Administration (NASA), the National Oceanic and Atmospheric Administration (NOAA), and the United States Geological Survey (USGS) to develop an early warning indicator system using historical and current satellite data to detect algal blooms in U.S. freshwater systems.
-This research supports federal, state, and local partners in their monitoring efforts to assess water quality to protect aquatic and human health.
+CyAN is a multi-agency project among EPA, the National Aeronautics and Space Administration (NASA), the National Oceanic and Atmospheric Administration (NOAA), and the United States Geological Survey (USGS) to develop an early warning indicator system to detect algal blooms in U.S. freshwater systems.
+This research supports federal, state, tribal, and local partners in their monitoring efforts to assess water quality to protect aquatic and human health.

 - Create a strategy for evaluation and refinement of algorithms across satellite platforms.

 - Identify landscape linkage postulated causes of chlorophyll a and cyanobacterial blooms in freshwater systems.

 - Characterize exposure and human health effects using ocean color satellites in drinking water sources and recreational waters.

-- Characterize behavior responses and economic value of the early warning system using ocean satellites and a mobile dissemination platform.
+- Characterize responses and economic value of an early warning system using ocean satellites and a mobile dissemination platform.

 - Create a standard and uniform approach for early identification of algal blooms that is useful and accessible to stakeholders of freshwater systems using the new set of satellites: Ocean Land Colour Instrument (OLCI) on Sentinel-3, Sentinel-2, Landsat and future NASA missions.

 - Develop an information dissemination system for expedient public health advisory postings.